Noelle (2019 film): Critical response

-Nick Allen of Roger Ebert.com gave the film 3 out of 4 stars, writing, "Noelle has more going for it than just being one of the easiest ways for Disney+ to make a good first impression. [...]
+Nick Allen of Roger Ebert.com gave the film a grade of three out of four stars, writing, "Noelle has more going for it than just being one of the easiest ways for Disney+ to make a good first impression. [...]
 Noelle has plenty of charm—the kind that makes a Christmas story not just simply amiable, but worth a look."
-Jennifer Green of Common Sense Media rated the movie a 3 out of 5 stars and wrote: "Noelle is appropriate for the whole family but will likely appeal most to grade-schoolers, who are likely to feel the most connection with its holiday-spirit messages, storylines, and humor, as well as with star Anna Kendrick. [...]
+Jennifer Green of Common Sense Media rated the movie a three out of five stars and wrote, "Noelle is appropriate for the whole family but will likely appeal most to grade-schoolers, who are likely to feel the most connection with its holiday-spirit messages, storylines, and humor, as well as with star Anna Kendrick. [...]
 The subplots of kids being deemed naughty or nice and families seeking togetherness and well-being over material possessions offer positive messages for all ages."
-Tim Robey of The Telegraph gave the film 3 out of 5 stars and stated: "It isn’t exactly cinema’s salvation, with a story that’s a near-shameless retread of Jon Favreau’s Elf, this time sticking Anna Kendrick in Will Ferrell’s pointy shoes.
-But it’s likeable stay-at-home fluff – the kind of thing you could stick on as mood music while you get the decorations out."
+Tim Robey of The Telegraph gave the film three out of five stars and stated, "It isn't exactly cinema's salvation, with a story that's a near-shameless retread of Jon Favreau's Elf, this time sticking Anna Kendrick in Will Ferrell's pointy shoes.
+But it's likeable stay-at-home fluff – the kind of thing you could stick on as mood music while you get the decorations out."

 Matt Fowler of IGN rated the film 6.7 out of 10, indicating, "Noelle is a bouncy-yet-benign Christmas caper that, despite fun performances, falls short of instant greatness."
 Gwen Ihnat of The A.V Club rated the movie C+ and said: "Noelle has a few of those peppermint hot chocolate moments, but thanks to its bizarre warm-weather detour and wasting of a stellar cast, it just barely makes the nice list."

-Emily St. James of Vox graded the movie 2.5 out of 5, stating, "Noelle frequently feels like it’s running in place, frantically throwing shiny objects in your face in the hope you don’t lose interest.
+Emily St. James of Vox graded the movie 2.5 out of 5, stating, "Noelle frequently feels like it's running in place, frantically throwing shiny objects in your face in the hope you don't lose interest.
 But for fans of movie depictions of Christmas, there are worse options.
-The production design and costumes are sprightly and colorful, and Lawrence is terrific at keeping the story moving, even when it doesn’t seem like it has any reason to keep going."
-Kate Erbland of IndieWire gave the film a C- rating and claimed: "Kendrick is delightful, but this Christmas comedy is a cheap holiday tchotchke with no staying power."
+The production design and costumes are sprightly and colorful, and Lawrence is terrific at keeping the story moving, even when it doesn't seem like it has any reason to keep going."
+Kate Erbland of IndieWire gave the film a C− rating and claimed, "Kendrick is delightful, but this Christmas comedy is a cheap holiday tchotchke with no staying power."